Tax implications of a short sale

 Receiving 1099-C in a successful Florida short sale

 The goal of the short sale is of course to have the mortgage debt forgiven by the lender.
-While that means the homeowner won’t be on the hook for paying the debt back, there is still a tax consequence from the short sale in the form of a 1099-C.
+While that means the homeowner won’t be on the hook for paying the debt back, there is still a tax consequence from the short sale in the form of the 1099-C.

 In the eyes of the IRS, if a debt is canceled, forgiven or discharged, this amount is to be included in your gross income, and you must pay taxes on this “income,” unless you qualify for an exclusion or exception.

-How does this short sale tax work?
+How is this short sale tax calculated?

 Example: